COPRS/rs-issues/.github/ISSUE_TEMPLATE/bug_ops.md

 - [ ] The context and environment of the bug is detailed
 - [ ] The description of the bug is clear and unambiguous
 - [ ] The procedure (steps) to reproduce the bug is clearly detailed
-- [ ] The failed tests is linked to the bug : failed result % expected result
-- [ ] The tested User Story / features is linked to the bug
+- [ ] The tested User Story / features is linked to the bug if available
 - [ ] Logs are attached if available
 - [ ] A data set attached if available